PreciousFood/ASCII-PyGraphics/README.md

 #### face
 This is the dynamic appearence of a box.
 It can be modified using the draw and drw_next methods.
 Face is also a numpy array of values and is derived from the plate.
 The difference is that face is what is rendered when the instance is printed.
 #### pos
 A simple tuple that holds the sprites position.
 This can be changed with the move method.
-It dictates where the other_box goes when drawng.
+It dictates where the other_box goes when drawing.

 ## User Input
 This uses the [pynput](https://pynput.readthedocs.io/en/latest/) library to handle input from the keyboard.
 This will have to be downloaded before use.